 Why Do We Need Different Reading Assessments for our Kindergarten and First Grade Readers?

 By completing several different reading assessments for kindergarten and first grade readers, you’ll get a bigger picture of what each reader is capable of as a whole.
 Then, results can guide your instruction to differentiate for the learners in your classroom.
 Additionally, you will have more opportunities to track progress in specific areas.
-You can see which areas students need more practice and review with.
+You can see which areas students need more practice and review.

-1. Phonics Skills Assessments
+1. Phonemic Awareness Skills Assessments

 Assessing students’ phonemic awareness and phonics skills is a great place to start with reading assessments.
 Mastering phonemic awareness is a key factor in reading readiness for little learners.
 No matter what reading level a child is on – pre-readers to high readers, they ALL have or need a strong foundation of phonemic awareness.